hundeo:

 Side effects

 Scientifically, the effectiveness of healing clay has not yet been proven.
-But the experience of users testifies to its healing power.
+But the empirical knowledge of users testifies to its healing power.
 And everything that works can, of course, have side effects.

 Caution with medications

 Thus, when taking healing clay, the active ingredients of medications that are also taken can be affected.
 As is well known, healing clay works like a sponge and binds substances to itself, including those from the medications.
-Therefore, an interval of two hours between taking healing clay and medication is recommended.
+Therefore, a gap of two hours between taking healing clay and medication is recommended.

 Keeping an eye on the kidneys